Exam Board – AQA

 Psychology is the scientific study of behaviour and experience.
 The A Level course covers a wide range of approaches to human behaviour in Psychology, and investigates behaviours such as aggression, learning, memory, attention, language, culture and groups.
 The course specifically looks at criminal behaviour and mental health alongside well known debates in Psychology such as ‘is Psychology a Science?’ and ‘nature versus nurture’.

 Students are encouraged through a range of teaching techniques to develop responsibility for their own learning.
 In lessons you will encounter discussions, debates, presentations, videos, lectures, research and experiments to create a varied and interesting learning environment.
-We also offer extracurricular trips to the magistrates’ court in Nottingham, and to London Zoo to investigate phobias.

 There will be three two-hour exams: